 One aspect that makes Maungawhau feel a bit odd is that, while it waits for the land around it to be developed, it has a bit of a box-in-the-middle-of-a-field feel to it.

-An interesting feature to be spotted at all stations is the drinking fountains – not just for adults and children, but there’s also one for dogs too.
-And speaking of facilities, we didn’t test them out but there were plenty of excellent-looking bathrooms, including accessible features and handy details for parents with small children.
+And speaking of facilities, we didn’t test them out but there were plenty of excellent-looking bathrooms, including cubicles with accessible features and handy details for parents with small children.

 Drink up!
 Or, down.

 And yes, we did test the bike parking at all three stations.
-It works, but it’ll fill up fast!
+It works – but it’ll fill up fast!

 Testing the bike racks outside Maungawhau station.
 All the stations have a handful of racks right out front.